 Not far from where you are!
 We have over 70 growing stations spread across the country, so our plants don’t have to travel far to make it to your garden.
 That means less time spent in transit, which is better for the plants and for the planet, too.
-And because each growing station grows the best varieties for that particular region, you can rest assured that the Bonnie veggies and herbs you buy will grow well where you live.
+What’s more, each growing station grows varieties that tend to perform well in that particular region, so you don’t have to wonder whether the Bonnie veggies and herbs you buy are suitable for the area you live in.

 My squash plant was healthy, then all of a sudden it wilted.
 What happened?